 Physical activity can have ample benefits for your overall health and sleep schedule.
 Working out daily can have remarkable effects on the body by releasing stimulating hormones such as epinephrine and adrenaline.
 It improves your focus, alertness, and overall energy levels.
 It also works out your muscles and joints, which will trigger your system to crave rest and healing.
 This way, your body will naturally enjoy good sleep and leave you feeling happy the following day.

 Making sure you feel comfortable before going to bed can reduce disturbance and improve sleep quality.
 Set the air conditioning temperature or fan speed to comfortable levels if you tend to feel cold at night.
 Use thick blankets or wear socks to feel warm.
 Do not drink too much water right before bed, as you will have the urge to urinate in the middle of the night that could intrude on your sleep.

 8. Establish A Proper Sleep Clock

 Your body contains within it a natural clock or what is popularly known as the circadian rhythm.
 It aligns to a fixed timing that sinks with the sunrise and sunset.
 Humans typically wake up and go to sleep based on this clock.
-Establishing a regularized sleep cycle for your body will thus help your mind and body stay in a sink.
+Establishing a regular sleep cycle for your body will thus help your mind and body stay in a sink.

 Make sure to wake up and sleep time every day.
 It will ensure you have a quality sleep as your body automatically shifts to a rest mood.
 Over time, you will not even need an alarm to wake up.